 What follows is a distillation of what I’ve learned about this process over 27 years as a professional social scientist.
 It reflects the skills that my own professors imparted in the sociology doctoral programme at Harvard, as well as what I learned later on as a research supervisor for Ivy League PhD and MA students, and then as the author of award-winning scholarly books and articles.
 It can be adapted to the demands of both short projects (such as course term papers) and long ones, such as a thesis.

 At its simplest, research planning involves the four distinct steps outlined below: orienting yourself to knowledge-creation; defining your research question; reviewing previous research on your question; and then choosing relevant data to formulate your own answers.
 Because the focus of this Guide is on planning a research project, as opposed to conducting a research project, this section won’t delve into the details of data-collection or analysis; those steps happen after you plan the project.
 In addition, the topic is vast: year-long doctoral courses are devoted to data and analysis.
-Instead, the fourth and final part of this section will outline some basic strategies you could use in planning a data-selection and analysis process appropriate to your research question.
+Instead, the fourth part of this section will outline some basic strategies you could use in planning a data-selection and analysis process appropriate to your research question.

-1. Orient yourself
+Step 1: Orient yourself

 Planning and conducting research requires you to make a transition, from thinking like a consumer of information to thinking like a producer of information.
 That sounds simple, but it’s actually a complex task.
 As a practical matter, this means putting aside the mindset of a student, which treats knowledge as something created by other people.
 As students, we are often passive receivers of knowledge: asked to do a specified set of readings, then graded on how well we reproduce what we’ve read.